tariqdude/WebsiteTest/README.md

 # Acme Corp Landing Page

 This repository contains a simple static website demonstrating a basic Progressive Web App (PWA) setup for a fictional business.
 The site is built with plain HTML, CSS and JavaScript.
+A sample `styles.scss` file is included if you wish to use a SCSS workflow.

 ## Site Highlights